 The solution is not to start living in a cave; on the contrary, you should keep on doing your daily activities but paying attention to what you are sharing, to who you are giving access and how is the store and dispose of securely.

 Useful?
 Embed this infographic on your website.

 It’s important to know who you are giving access to decide whether you trust or not.
 For instance, you may trust your Bank with your personal data but not their third-party providers of marketing as well as you may trust entities located and processing personal data under EU law and not the ones outside the EU/EEA area.

-A way to assess the commitment of the entity that you are thinking to entrust your data is to corroborate the available tools they have in place for you to exercise your rights.
+A way to assess the commitment of the entity that you are thinking to entrust your data is to corroborate the available tools – usually stated under their privacy policies- for you to exercise your rights.

 For example, it is understandable that your Bank asks for your personal identification documents and contact details to open you a bank account.
 What would be unexpected is if they ask you for your university grades, or the result of your doctor’s appointments, or your use of dating apps for opening you a bank account.
 You see, it is important to know what they are asking to decide if it is appropriate or not to provide with.

 You have the right to request what is the intended processing of your data and the legal basis for the processing.
 For example, you may provide your personal identification and contact details to your Bank and approve the processing of it, as far as it is necessary to open your bank account; but you may not agree to provide it for opening credit lines.
 They must inform you beforehand, so you can carefully consider and take a decision.